python/cpython/Doc/library/asyncio-eventloop.rst

    in coroutines and callbacks.

-   Consider also using the :func:`asyncio.run` function instead of using lower level commands to manually create and close an event loop.
+   Consider also using the :func:`asyncio.run` function instead of using lower level functions to manually create and close an event loop.

 .. function:: set_event_loop(loop)